 Kit fees paid to members of the sound department are often the closest that kit fees come to a standard equipment rental.
 Sound recordists generally prefer the familiarity and versatility of their own kits and will often rent it out under the price of their kit fee at heavily discounted prices, in order to encourage production to rent directly from them.

-Finally, members of the production department generally enjoy the most straightforward experience of kit fees in the filmmaking industry.
+Finally, members of the production department generally have a straightforward experience of kit fees in the filmmaking industry.

-On average or higher budgeted productions, a standard kit fee of $50/week often covers the basic use of a laptop and cell phone.
-On lower budgeted productions, it’s a pretty safe bet that you won’t receive a kit fee at all, though, as always, it never hurts to ask.
+Sometimes a producer will pay for the use of a laptop or cell phone, but that is on a case-by-case basis.
+And on lower budgeted productions, it’s a pretty safe bet that crew won’t receive a kit fee, though, as always, it never hurts to ask.

 At Wrapbook, we're all about providing the very best free resources to producers and their crews.
 However, this post is not a substitute for professional legal advice.
 Answers do not create a company-client relationship, nor is it a solicitation to offer legal advice.
 Seek the advice of a licensed attorney in the appropriate jurisdiction before taking any action that may affect your decisions or rights.